hamzajakouk/california-housing-prediction/README.md

             pip install numpy scipy scikit-learn

 Usage :
 To use the model, you can call the predict_housing_prices() function and pass it the desired input features.
-The function will return a prediction of the housing price for the given input.
+The function will return a prediction of the housing price for the given input:

    from housing_model import predict_housing_prices